 Our tour begins in Eire (the Republic of Ireland).
-It then continues on in the UK’s Northern Ireland, the Lake District England, before finishing in the Yorkshire Dales.
+It then continues on in the UK’s Northern Ireland, the Lake District England, before finishing in the Yorkshire Dales National Park.
 These regions each provide dramatic and unique scenery.
 Each one contains remote wilderness areas waiting to be explored, along with fascinating, living history and picturesque villages.
 There is something on this tour of Lake District for almost everyone.

 For more details, and a full itinerary, please visit this link.
 You may also be interested in our popular small group tour, “Discovering the art and literature of England; Jane Austen, Shakespeare.”
 You can find more details on this tour here.

-Lake District England, discover more!
+The Lake District, discover more!